knowledgepixels/research-integrity/index.md

 # Research Integrity

-Using nanopublications to ensure research integrity and improve the scientific paper workflows.
+_- in brainstorming phase -_

-_This is a project in brainstorming phase._
+This project is about using nanopublications to ensure research integrity and improve the scientific paper workflows.

 ---